HydroinformaticsLab/ColabWorkshop/README.md

-This is a general free book of Python and machine learning and although tensorflow in the book is old, the concepts are well described. http://diggerdnepr.ddns.net/wp-content/uploads/2019/02/python-machine-learning-2nd.pdf http://read.pudn.com/downloads779/ebook/3085493/Getting%20Started%20with%20TensorFlow.pdf
+The following link will provide you some free books of Python and machine learning and although tensorflow in the book is old, the concepts are well described.

+http://diggerdnepr.ddns.net/wp-content/uploads/2019/02/python-machine-learning-2nd.pdf
+http://read.pudn.com/downloads779/ebook/3085493/Getting%20Started%20with%20TensorFlow.pdf